mdsomah/mdsomah/README.md

 **`A little bit about ME`**

-I am a Full Stack Designer, Developer, Engineer and Architect.
+I am a Full Stack <mark>Designer</mark>, Developer, Engineer and Architect.

 <h2>What I Do:</h2>